 How to Make Kimchi Fried Rice

-Cooking minced garlic in a sauce pan with wooden spoon
+Cooking minced garlic in a sauce pan with a wooden spoon.

 Step 1 – In a large skillet or wok, heat 1 tablespoon of vegetable oil over medium-high heat.
 Add the minced garlic and cook until fragrant, about 30 seconds.